What does it mean to be a barista?

 What are the kinds of coffees that baristas make?

-Espresso based coffee drinks
+Espresso-based coffee drinks

-For example, some believe that espresso refers to the dark, bitter, borderline burnt flavored coffee roast.
+For example, some believe that espresso refers to the dark, bitter, borderline burnt-flavored coffee roast.

-The truth is that it is not a roast at all – it is merely a particular way of making coffee.
+It is not a roast at all – it is merely a particular way of making coffee.
 Espresso coffee contains a blend of multiple roasts and varietals, which results in a bold (but not bitter) taste.

 The finely ground coffee is packed tightly (referred to as tamping) into a ‘portafilter,’ after which high-pressure water is made to pass through the grounds and extracted in tiny, concentrated amounts.
 The key here is intensity – there’s a reason why it is called an espresso shot!